 In recognition of the strong Buddhist Studies program in McGill's Faculty of Religious Studies, the Numata Foundation has given a 20-year grant to the Faculty of Religious Studies to bring a visiting scholar in Buddhist Studies annually to McGill.
 The Visiting Professor teaches one course at the 500-level, gives a public lecture and is available to students for conferences and consultation.
 The first Numata Professor in 1999-2000 was Dr. Mahinda Deegalle.
-Subsequent visitors include Dr. John Pettit, Dr. Robert Morrison, Dr. Thupten Jinpa, Dr. Kate Crosby, the Ven Yifa, Dr. Robert Kritzer, Dr. Andrew Skilton, Dr. Joel Tatelman, Dr. Miriam Levering, Dr. Hiroko Kawanami, Dr. Dorji Wangchuk, Dr. Martin Adam, Dr. Jin Park, Dr. Roger Jackson, Dr. Burkhard Scherer and André van der Braak, Dr. Rinpoche Sherpa and Dr. Gregory Samuel.
+Subsequent visitors include Dr. John Pettit, Dr. Robert Morrison, Dr. Thupten Jinpa, Dr. Kate Crosby, the Ven Yifa, Dr. Robert Kritzer, Dr. Andrew Skilton, Dr. Joel Tatelman, Dr. Miriam Levering, Dr. Hiroko Kawanami, Dr. Dorji Wangchuk, Dr. Martin Adam, Dr. Jin Park, Dr. Roger Jackson, Dr. Burkhard Scherer, Dr. André van der Braak, Dr. Rinpoche Sherpa and Dr. Gregory Samuel.

 Offers a fresh and comprehensive understanding of female practitioners and gender relations in modern Thai Buddhism.
 Considers the role of orality and memory in the epistemological framework of Buddhist education particularly for female practitioners.

 Whilst at McGill, Professor Seeger teaches a graduate course on “Women in Theravada Buddhism.”